Thanksgiving Day Devotional

 Make the Quirky Turkey Treat, then continue on with the devotional.

-thumb and 8 in the fingers.)
+Using a clear plastic glove used for food preparation, fill finger tips with Reese's pieces.
+(About 10 in the thumb and 8 in the fingers.)
 Fill the rest of the glove with popped popcorn and tie it off with a string.

 Thanksgiving Day is the day we set aside as a nation to thank God for his goodness towards us.

 What are some things you are thankful for in your lives?
 (Receive answers.)

 What are some ways we can say, "Thank you" to God?
 (Receive answers.)

 Have you ever begged your parents for something, and when they finally gave it to you, you forgot to thank them?
 Today I want to read a story from the Bible that speaks about such a thing.

 "Now on his way to Jerusalem, Jesus traveled along the border between Samaria and Galilee.
 As he was going into a village, ten men who had leprosy met him.
 They stood at a distance and called out in a loud voice, "Jesus, Master, have pity on us!"
 When he saw them, he said, "Go, show yourselves to the priests."
 And as they went, they were cleansed.
 One of them, when he saw he was healed, came back, praising God in a loud voice.
 He threw himself at Jesus' feet and thanked him--and he was a Samaritan.
 Jesus asked, "Were not all ten cleansed?
 Where are the other nine?
 Was no one found to return and give praise to God except this foreigner?"
 Then he said to him, "Rise and go; your faith has made you well" (Luke 17:11-19).

 In Jesus' time, leprosy was an incurable skin disease.
 People with leprosy were hated, feared and looked down on by other people.
 They couldn't live with their families or community.
 They were outcasts, and had to live with other lepers.
 It was a lonely life, a terrible way to live!